steqeq/0000/docs/reference/c++_support.rst

 The source code will be processed based on the ``C++03``, ``C++11``, ``C++14``, ``C++17``
 or ``C++20`` standards, but supports HIP specific extentions and is subject to certain restrictions.
-The largest restriction is the lack of standard library support.
+The largest restriction is the lack of support of the standard library.
 This is mostly because the SIMD nature of the HIP device makes most of the standard library implementations not performant or useful.
 The important operations are implemented in HIP specific libraries like rocPRIM, rocThrust and hipCUB.

 .. _language_c++11_support:
 C++11 support